ba-perez/birds-eye-view/README.md

-# Placeholder Name
+# Introduction

-This repository contains the code and related materials for a study titled "[Title]".
+This repository contains the code and related materials for a study titled "Bird’s-eye view: Remote sensing insights into the impact of mowing events on Eurasian Curlew habitat selection".
 It is intended to provide an overview of the project, the codebase, and how to reproduce the developed workflow.

 ## Table of Contents
 - [Overview](#overview)